About the Event

 And we'll let you in on a little secret.
 Almost all our Book Club Bingo authors are NovelNetwork members, so you'll have a chance, as soon as your book club joins NovelNetwork, to schedule a videochat or in-person visit with them at our Book Club Bingo Adventure!

-Click here for our tentative Book Club Bingo Adventure itinerary so you can see for yourself how much fun we are going to have!
+Click Here for our Book Club Bingo Adventure itinerary so you can see for yourself how much fun we are going to have!

 About the Participating Authors